janniklinde/devcon/README.md

 - `command` – Array describing the command to execute inside the container.
 Omit it to rely on the image entrypoint.
 - `env` – Additional environment variables to inject.
 - `workdir` – Alternative container working directory (defaults to `/workspace`).
-- `shareHome` – Override the CLI default for sharing the host home directory.
+- `shareHome` – Override the CLI default for sharing the host home directory (default is `false`).
-- `homeReadOnly` – When `true`, the home directory mount is forced read-only; pair with `writablePaths` to selectively re-enable write access.
+- `homeReadOnly` – When `true`, the home directory mount is forced read-only; pair with `writablePaths` to selectively re-enable write access to specific paths.
-- `writablePaths` – Array of paths (absolute or `~/`-prefixed) that should remain writable even if the home directory is read-only.
-The paths must already exist on the host.
+- `writablePaths` – Array of paths (absolute or `~/`-prefixed) that should remain mounted read/write even if the home directory is not mounted.
+The paths live under your host home directory; missing directories are created automatically.

+Environment toggles:

+- `DEVCON_SHARE_HOME=1` – Make home-directory sharing the default for all tools (equivalent to passing `--home` every time).
-Set `DEVCON_HOME_READONLY=1` if you want every tool that shares your home directory to mount it read-only by default.
-Individual tools can then opt back into read/write (`homeReadOnly: false`) or specify fine-grained writable directories.
-This is useful for cases like Codex CLI where you only want to expose `~/.codex` for credential writes while keeping the rest of your home directory immutable.
+- `DEVCON_HOME_READONLY=1` – When the home directory is shared, mount it read-only by default.
+Individual tools can override via `homeReadOnly: false` or expose specific `writablePaths`.

 ## Security defaults

 - Every run masks `.env`, `.env.*`, `.git/config`, `.git/index`, `.git/HEAD`, `.git-credentials`, and `.git/credentials` from the container by mounting empty placeholders over those paths after the workspace volume is attached.
 - Containers inherit your host UID/GID so they have no more privileges than you already do.
 - Each invocation runs with `--rm` and without Docker daemon side-effects, ensuring there is no long-lived state.
-- You can flip the host home directory into read-only mode via `DEVCON_HOME_READONLY=1` (or per-tool `homeReadOnly: true`) to limit exposure, then opt specific directories back into write access through `writablePaths`.
+- The host home directory is unmounted by default; opt in explicitly and/or keep it read-only (`DEVCON_HOME_READONLY=1`) while allowing write access only to trusted locations via `writablePaths`.

 ## Development